 4. Utilize social media to your advantage

 Social media helps you connect and build networks.
-And this is one of the marketing strategies for photographers that plays a huge role in building their brand.
+And this is one of the best photography marketing strategies to build your brand.

 Here are some ways by which you can boost your social media presence and book more photoshoots: